Smells Like Gen X • Top Toys of 1995

 Pocahontas lands here because 1995 still clearly rewards strong movie and television tie-ins, even if there is no one franchise swallowing the whole market.
 Disney product could still step into the aisle with enormous built-in momentum, and Pocahontas was exactly the kind of property that translated cleanly into dolls, beauty-play accessories, and character-based gifting.

 This also helps underline your instinct about the Gen X cutoff.
 A Disney line like Pocahontas feels more at home in the younger Gen X / older millennial crossover world than in the earlier Gen X toy era.
 It is polished, media-aligned, and easy for adults to understand instantly.
-That matters in the mid-90s, when toy purchasing increasingly follows broader pop-culture visibility.
+That matters in the mid-90s, when toy purchasing increasingly follows broader 1995 movie culture and pop-culture visibility.

 It is also one of the better examples of the shelf broadening out.
 The hottest item might not be a Disney toy in 1995, but Disney still has the power to occupy meaningful territory, and that says a lot about how diversified the market had become.